Carbon-Twelve-C12/supernova/btclib/src/docs/miner_reporting.md

 # Miner Environmental Reporting Framework

-This document describes the miner-level environmental reporting framework in SuperNova, which enables miners to report, verify, and improve their environmental impact.
+This document describes the miner-level environmental reporting framework in supernova, which enables miners to report, verify, and improve their environmental impact.

 ## Overview